 The cognitive abilities of an individual determines the system they are capable of learning to use.
 Ease of learning is an important feature to look for because it can influence the continuous use of AAC by a user.
 Complicated design can discourage the user and can result in a lack of motivation to use AAC for communication.

 It is crucial to ensure that AAC is available at all times to anyone who needs it.
 Users who are dependent on high tech systems can be left with no means of effective communication if the AAC device runs out of charge or is not functional.
-So, they must be encouraged to use multiple strategies such as sign language if the individual is capable of it, or low tech AAC such as symbol charts, along with their AAC apps.
+So, cummunication or speech therapy for adults must involve encouraging use of multiple strategies such as sign language if the individual is capable of it, or low tech AAC such as symbol charts, along with their AAC apps.

 Adults with acquired communication disorders can struggle to come to terms with their loss of abilities.
 AAC apps for adults, like Avaz, can help them receive the emotional and social support they need to cope with the disability.
 It also enables them to have meaningful interactions and to maintain a positive relationship with friends and families.